yuki-93/website-stalker-rapid/sites/org-debian-releases.md

  The current
 >  stable

- distribution of Debian is version 11, codenamed  *bullseye*  .
+ distribution of Debian is version 12, codenamed  *bookworm*  .
-It was initially released as version 11.0 on August 14th, 2021 and its latest update, version 11.7, was released on April 29th, 2023.
+It was released on June 10th, 2023.

 [testing](https://www.debian.org/releases/testing/)